By Teachers, For Teachers

 We all know Google will do searches, mail, calendars, images and tons more stuff, but I got really excited when I came across a list on Twitter with all the Google Tools and Apps, listed A-Z. There are so many great resources for educators and students.

-It was so helpful, I have done several workshops for our district on the lesser known Google tools that can play big roles in the classroom and plan to do several more.
+It was so helpful, I have done several workshops for our district on the lesser known Google tools and other great resources for educators that can play big roles in the classroom and plan to do several more.
 Check out this video of all this video presentation of my favorite cool tools!

 Here's a brief rundown of the links as well:

 This search comes with more options, including file format, language, and reading level.
 You can also avoid faulty "unwanted words" to avoid search confusion.
 For instance, if you want students searching "Franz Ferdinand" as a historical figure, you can include "bands" or "music" in the unwanted words to avoid getting hits on the band by the same name.

 You can keep tabs on news associated with you, your school or your content materials!

 Save your favorite links and webpages for the classroom.
 This is especially handy when you make your list public and use it for student projects and assignments.

 Access Google's online library and search by topic.

 Just type into the standard Google search bar to calculate!

 This cool visual search lets you see the "front page" headlines in full webpage view as you search a topic or browse that latest news.